-• 9 tents • 100% solar • game drives • guided walks • sunken hide • barge cruises • catch-and-release fishing
+• 9 tents • 100% solar • game drives • nature walks • hides • barge cruises • boating • catch-and-release fishing

 DumaTau Camp

 DumaTau means "roar of the lion," yet it is the elephant that reigns here.
 Set on a lagoon on the Linyanti River between two "elephant highways," this stylish lodge offers unparalleled viewing of these mammals; in winter, enormous herds traverse the area.
 The land's many habitats and the river create a diverse home for a variety of wildlife, from plains game to predators, with the endangered wild dog and the elusive leopard playing starring roles.
 Taking in sweeping, dramatic views of the river, DumaTau's airy architecture expresses the explorer aesthetic.